FazEngineer/time-tracker-testing/Notes.md

 **User story 1**: As a user, I want to be able to edit an existing session name so that I will be able to update it with a new name.

-| Scenario 1: Editing an existing session name
+Scenario: Editing an existing session name

-| Given there is an existing session on the View Saved Sessions page
-| And the session contains a valid name
+Given there is an existing session on the View Saved Sessions page And the session contains a valid name
-| When the user updates the session name
+When the user updates the session name
-| Then the new session name is displayed
+Then the new session name is displayed

 **User story 2**: As a user, I want to be able to edit an existing session duration so that I will be able to update it with a new time duration.

-| Scenario 2: Editing an existing session duration
+Scenario: Editing an existing session duration

-| Given there is an existing session on the View Saved Sessions page
-| And the session contains a valid duration
+Given there is an existing session on the View Saved Sessions page And the session contains a valid duration
-| When the user updates the session duration
+When the user updates the session duration
-| Then the new session duration is displayed
+Then the new session duration is displayed

 **User story 3**: As a user, I want to be able to delete an existing session so that I will be able to remove it from the View Saved Sessions page

-Scenario 3: Deleting an existing session
+Scenario: Deleting an existing session

 Given there is an existing session on the View Saved Sessions page When the user deletes the session